chricha1/chricha1.github.io/finalproject/finalproject.md

 ---

 #### Process
-Question: Does the presence of cultural instutitions affect crime rates in Baltimore City?
+Question: Does the presence of art organizations affect crime rates in Baltimore City?
 * Added delimted text layer
 * Used Wikimedia Map for basemap